kiba/Writings/for_science/chp23_vacation.md

 "You guys don't look too shabby for a couple of stranded castaways," the man said, darting his eyes over my girlfriends.

 "We aren't," I said.
 "We decided to vacation here."
 The truth is a lot easier to keep straight than lies.
 The trouble is giving away too much of our secrets, or having the billionaire discover the machine.
+There would be an awful lot of unanswered questions.

 "Really?
-You guys must be of some means, or you're stupid as hell."
+You guys must be of some means, or you're stupid as hell, or maybe both."

 "If you don't-"